Thomas-Quig/llss/notes/bugs.md

     I could maybe maybe do it later but thats not for now.
 Gives me a good idea for a app name.
 "Chaos Agent" which just shuffles EVERYTHING but maintains communication somehow.
 2. The communication would break between the two hosts
 3. *SSH would break*
+Ssh breaking was bad, because my workflow was heavily optimized and I was using SSH to control all three devices at once.

 ## Mac Address setting + Random
 TLDR (Fill in tomorrow)